teambit/bit/README.md

 ### Add components

-Bit `add` allows to track a subset of files or directories as a reusable code component.
-Classic use cases would be web components (native, react, angular, etc.), utility functions or any other nodejs module.
+Bit `add` allows you to track a subset of files or directories as a reusable code component.
+Classic use cases would be web components (native, react, angular, etc.), utility functions or any other node.js module.

 ```sh
 bit add src/utils/pad-left.js